PhoenixAceVFX/GhanaFuneralBot/README.md

 - [Henchmen 5](https://discordapp.com/oauth2/authorize?client_id=704078743575986257&permissions=36766720&scope=bot)
 - [Coffin](https://discordapp.com/oauth2/authorize?client_id=704077241428082858&permissions=36766720&scope=bot)

+# How to setup
+Clone the repo and be sure you have nodejs version 12.0 or later installed.
+Run `<npm install>` in the same directory of packages.json Go to config.json and add 7 tokens.
+`<token_guy1>`Will be the bot that plays music and be the first one to join.
+Run the bot simply with `<nodemon main.js >`

+# How to use

+Simply type !g join in the voice channel you're in.
+(Be sure you have admin permission)

+# Current Bugs
+- If called in multiple voice chats in the same server, can cause errors.
+- If you leave voice chat, can return errors.

+# Changelogs
+- Changed duration from 20500 to 19500 for clients 1 - 6
+- Better Logging
+- Fixed packages.json whoops
+- Added nodemon and console-stamp
+- Added !g help

-Feel free to report any bugs to me at shaftAndi#1825 or [join my server and ask away in #support](http://discord.gg/ZukG6P4)
+Feel free to report any bugs to me at shaftAndi#1825 or [join my server and ask away in #bot-support](http://discord.gg/ZukG6P4)